rollschild/csapp/docs/tour.md

   - copy word into PC

 **Direct Memory Access (DMA)**: data (executable file) travel directly from disk to memory, without passing through processor.

+When the program is loaded, its executable gets copied to main memory.
+When program is run by processor, its instructions get copied from memory to processor.

+Processor can read from register 100 times faster than memory.

+**Cache Memory**

+- L1 - nearly as fast as register
+- L2
+  - larger
+  - connected to processor by a special bus
+  - might take 5 times longer to access L2 than L1

+L1 and L2 are implemented with **static random access memory (SRAM)**.
+Even L3.

+**locality**

+Processes run **concurrently**.
+**Concurrent**: instructions of one process are interleaved with those of another process.

+**Content Switching**

+**kernel**

+- manages transition from one process to another
+- _always_ resident in memory

+**Threads**

+- a process can contain multiple threads
+- each sharing the same context of the process
+- sharing same code and global data
+- typically more efficient than processes

+**Virtual Memory**

+- **virtual address space**
+- **stack**
+  - at top of user's virtual address space
+  - used by compiler to implement function calls
+- store the contents of a processor's virtual memory on disk and then use memory as a cache for the disk

+Each L1 cache is split into 2 parts:

+- holds recently fetched instructions
+- holds data

+**Hyperthreading**

+**Instruction-Level Parallelism**

+**Single-Instruction, Multiple-Data (SIMD)**

+- allows a single instruction to cause multiple operations to be performed in parallel
+- for processing image/sound/video data